 We need your help.

-We have made an effort to make sure we are giving you the very latest information about each program, but online masters programs add specializations, discontinue specializations, and change their tuition rates and policies.
+We have made an effort to make sure we are giving you the very latest information about each program, but online programs add specializations, discontinue specializations, and change their tuition rates and policies.
 We appreciate your updates of this information.

 We’d also love to know about your personal experiences.